 In the next few slides, I’m going to explore each type of email with examples from some of our customers as well as successful SaaS companies.

-The first email that pretty much every SaaS company sends is the welcome email.
+The first email that pretty much every SaaS company sends is the welcome email message.
 This is something you want to send on signup.
 And this is the most engaged email.
 You could expect anything between 40 to 60% open rate.
 And the natural thing that most marketers do here is they try to include every single feature, every single call to action resource, webinar, how-to guide, whatever.
 Because like that’s the first and most engaged email

 So we got to make sure it works.
 We got to put more things into it.